algorandfoundation/algorand-typescript-testing/docs/readme.md

 })
 ```

-`algorand-typescript-testing` package also exposes additional equality testers which enables the smart contract developers to write terser test by avoiding type casting in assertions.
-It can setup in `beforeAll` hook point in the setup file, `vitest.setup.ts`.
+`algorand-typescript-testing` package also exposes additional equality testers which enable smart contract developers to write terser tests by avoiding type casting in assertions.
+They can be set up in the `beforeAll` hook in the setup file, `vitest.setup.ts`.

 ```typescript
 import { beforeAll, expect } from 'vitest'